damlobster/ada2018/README.md

 # Files in this repo
-The Milestone2.pynb explains in detail the pipeline adopted in this project.
-We invite the reader to look at this notebook which aggregates all the information he/she will need.
+The [Milestone2.pynb](src/Milestone2.ipynb) explains in detail the pipeline adopted in this project.
+We strongly invite the reader to look at this notebook which aggregates all the information he/she will need.

 In case, we provide here an architecture of the repo:
 - src/cluster: all the files used to create the parquets (that are used in all the other folders of src) on the cluster
 - src/tone: local computations related to the average tone in the world
 - src/actors: local computations related to the findings of the major actors in the world